rdlauer/articles/nativescript/theme-builder/post.md

 ## Using the NativeScript Theme Builder

-To leverage themes created by the NativeScript Theme Builder, you just need to follow a few simple steps:
+To leverage themes created by the NativeScript Theme Builder, you need to follow a few simple steps:

 ### 1) Use the NativeScript Core Theme

 Since NativeScript 2.4, the [core theme](https://docs.nativescript.org/ui/theme) has shipped as part of all NativeScript projects.
-If your app is, for some reason, on a version of NativeScript prior to 2.4, you can install it with: `npm install nativescript-theme-core --save`.
+If your app is, for some reason, on a version of NativeScript prior to 2.4, you can still install the core theme with: `npm install nativescript-theme-core --save`.

 Open your `app.css` file, and make sure this line is included (it is by default):